 Replace soft interface material, foot drop splint [covered only if foot drop splint is covered]

-Static ankle foot orthosis, including soft interface material, adjustable for fit, for positioning, pressure reduction, may be used for minimal ambulation, prefabricated, includes fitting and adjustment
+Static or dynamic ankle foot orthosis, including soft interface material, adjustable for fit, for positioning, may be used for minimal ambulation, prefabricated, off-the-shelf

-Foot drop splint, recumbent positioning device, prefabricated, includes fitting and adjustment [not covered for HMO plans]
+Foot drop splint, recumbent positioning device, prefabricated, off-the-shelf

 Q4037 - Q4040